-Trump ally Roger Stone says jurors biased; wants new trial
+Stone judge calls back jurors to address misconduct claims

 “It’s a question about did she lie?”
 Jackson asked.
 “I want to know what she lied about in this questionnaire.”

+Jackson told Stone’s lawyers that it didn’t matter if she posted articles critical of Trump because that would not mean she could not render a fair verdict.

+“It paints a picture that she cares about immigration, she cares about racial justice, that voice comes through,” Jackson said.

-Stone was convicted in November on all seven counts of an indictment that accused him of lying to Congress, tampering with a witness and obstructing the House investigation into whether the Trump campaign coordinated with Russia to tip the 2016 election.
+Stone was convicted on all seven counts of an indictment that accused him of lying to Congress, tampering with a witness and obstructing the House investigation into whether the Trump campaign coordinated with Russia to tip the 2016 election.

 He was the sixth Trump aide or adviser to be convicted on charges brought as part of special counsel Robert Mueller’s investigation into Russian interference in the 2016 election.

 Before the Feb.
 20 sentencing, the Justice Department leadership backed away from its initial recommendation just hours after Trump tweeted his displeasure at the recommendation of up to nine years in prison, saying it had been too harsh.

-The highly unusual move prompted the four trial prosecutors to quit the case, and one left the Justice Department altogether.
+The decision was Jackson’s to make.
+She sentenced him to more than three years in prison plus two years’ probation and a $20,000 fine.

 Attorney General William Barr defended the decision in an ABC News interview where he also said the president’s tweets involving the Justice Department were making it “impossible” for him to do his job.
 He asked the president to stop tweeting, but just hours later Trump was back at it, saying he had never asked Barr to open criminal investigations — but he had the authority to do so if he wished.